skrollu/wenabi/feedback.md

 It took me 15-20 hours, much more than I expected...

 - Around 7 hours for the backend to implement a clean architecture with simple unit tests and some integration tests runinng of push with a github action.
 I associated Profile entity to the User one using JPA.
 Endpoints are ASSOCIATION_ROLE based and users must be authenticated to retrieve their data.
 - The rest for the frontend.
 It took me a few hours to get back to my habits with Angular.
 I'm not very confident in how I designed this.
 To save time, I didn't implement a login page.
 There is only one page that uses the default-association_user credentials with association_role to load the data and adapt it to the mockup.
+I also lost 2 hours in confguring CORS... so I stopped when I finally have something that works even if it's not the right way to configure it.

 ## You have something else to say ?